-Fortunately, the Charles River Dam and Lock system provides some protection against the lesser levels of increase.This system, built in 1978, blocks the mouth of the river where it meets the harbor between Boston’s North End and Charlestown neighborhoods.
+Fortunately, the Charles River Dam and Lock system provides some protection against smaller increases.This system, built in 1978, blocks the mouth of the river where it meets the harbor between Boston’s North End and Charlestown neighborhoods.

 The dam rises 12.5 feet above sea level, which means the five-foot view of flooding probably would not happen.The ends of the dam might have to be reinforced against an increase of 12 feet but that would be easier and cheaper than allowing the river to flood.

-At 12 feet, the Esplanade, Storrow Drive, Beacon Street and the eastern end of Commonwealth Avenue would be underwater, as would both the Boston and Cambridge approaches to the Massachusetts Avenue Bridge.
-There would be no more Fourth of July concerts by the Boston Pops at the Hatch Memorial Shell.
+At 12 feet, the Esplanade, Storrow Drive, Beacon Street and the eastern end of Commonwealth Avenue would be underwater, as would both the Boston and Cambridge approaches to the Massachusetts Avenue Bridge.That would mean no more Fourth of July concerts by the Boston Pops at the Hatch Memorial Shell.

 I hope the engineers at MIT are working on how to protect their campus.
 Maybe the folks who wear a “brass rat” can build a big beaver dam around the Great Dome.

 In the harbor view, the building behind the Boston Harbor Hotel with the curved glass wall is the J.J.
 Moakley Federal Courthouse on Fan Pier where gangster Whitey Bulger is currently being tried.
 Behind that rises the vibrant new Seaport District where houses, hotels, restaurants, and the Boston Convention & Exhibition Center are creating a new and exciting neighborhood.
 All of this also exists because of made land.